 Fresh seafood, beef from Angus, cheddar cheeses and the mystery that is haggis – the first things that come to mind about Scottish cuisine are not necessarily vegan-friendly.
 And yet you’d be surprised how vegan Scotland really is!
-This vegan travel guide for Scotland will answer all your questions about eating vegan in Scotland, vegan restaurants in Edinburgh, Glasgow and the Scottish Highlands, finding vegan accommodation in Scotland and a few extra tips for traveling vegan in Scotland!
+This vegan travel guide for Scotland will answer all your questions about eating vegan in Scotland, vegan restaurants in Edinburgh, Glasgow and the Scottish Highlands, finding vegan accommodation in Scotland and a few extra tips for travelling vegan in Scotland!

-As a frequent traveler and as a vegan it is probably the most frequently asked question I get – isn’t it difficult to unite my vegan diet with my frequent traveling?
+As a frequent traveller and as a vegan it is probably the most frequently asked question I get – isn’t it difficult to unite my vegan diet with my frequent travelling?

-There is a point to it – vegan travel is a challenge in many ways (which is why I wrote a post with general tips for traveling vegan here) but overall it is not as hard as people might think.
+There is a point to it – vegan travel is a challenge in many ways (which is why I wrote a post with general tips for travelling vegan here) but overall it is not as hard as people might think.

 Travelling Scotland as a vegan, in particular, comes with its own challenges, but also many surprises waiting behind every corner and restaurant door.
 Not only is it possible to travel Scotland as a vegan, I would argue it is actually a great destination to give a plant-based travel diet a go, even if you’re normally an omnivore.

 This vegan travel guide for Scotland will cover a variety of topics related to vegan travel and hopefully answers all your questions planning a vegan trip to Scotland.